 Simple.
 Just purchase an additional character add-on for each extra character you want to include.

-If you’re interested in using cover art on commercial merchandise beyond books (i.e. items like T-shirts, mugs, notebooks that you sell), this isn’t available as part of the default license, but you can purchase an additional license to permit this.
-The default price for the commercial merchandise license is a one-time fee of $100 and this is the only fee you have to pay to sell commercial merchandise for 99% of my covers.
-This is because my default cover design process does not incorporate stock images that require purchasing an extended license to sell commercial merchandise.
+If you're interested in using my art on commercial merchandise beyond books (i.e. items like T-shirts, mugs, notebooks that you sell), this isn't available as part of the default license, but you can purchase an additional license from me to permit this from here.
+This is the only fee you have to pay to sell commercial merchandise for many of my covers and art pieces since I often don't use stock images that require purchasing an extended license to sell commercial merchandise.

-All premade purchases are final and cannot be resold without advanced written permission from me.
-I rarely permit covers to be resold, but in the right extenuating circumstances, I will consider it.
+All premade purchases are non-refundable and cannot be resold without advanced written permission from me.
+I rarely permit covers to be resold, but if there is someone who really wants to purchase it, then I will sometimes consider it.

 Just send me a message here.
 If there's room in my schedule, you can get a service completed faster for an additional fee.